S-TRIGGER: Continual State Representation Learning via Self-Triggered Generative Replay: Experiment 2: Robustness tests

-For experiments in this section, we randomly selected one sequence on 3 randomly generated mazes, and kept it fixed for all experiments.
-VAE and policies are all trained on this same sequence of mazes, presented in Fig.\ref{fig:env_explained_exp2}.
+\quad \textbf{RL evaluation.} For experiments in this section, we randomly selected one sequence on 3 randomly generated mazes, and kept it fixed for all experiments.
+VAE and policies are all trained on this same sequence of mazes, presented in Fig.\ref{fig:exp_1_exp_2}.
 We compare performance of policies trained on-policy with the RL algorithm PPO.
 Policies are trained using VAE features as inputs.
 VAEs are trained with three different strategies: Fine-tuning, S-TRIGGER (both sequentially trained) and Upperbound (jointly trained on data from the three mazes, not sequential).
-Learning curves and final performances are respectively presented in Tab. \ref{tab:final_rl_perf_exp_2} and Fig.\ref{fig:rl_eval2}.
-We provide an illustrative video\footnote{\url{https://youtu.be/u3d00AydDH4}} with trained policies and interpretations.
+Learning curves and final performances are presented in Fig.\ref{fig:rl_eval2}.

 S-TRIGGER performs at least twice better than Fine-tuning on Maze 1 and 2, and performs optimally w.r.t Upperbound on Maze 1 and 3.
 Indeed, Upperbound has access to all data at once, which makes it an optimal solution w.r.t to using VAE features for policy learning in the considered Continual learning scenario.
-S-TRIGGER achieves Continual SRL: the learned representation model allows fast and efficient policy learning with a standard RL algorithm without forgetting of previously seen environments.
+While S-TRIGGER cannot always reach the performance of this Upperbound (it does on Maze 1, but not on Maze 2), it clearly improves Continual SRL: the learned representation model allows fast and more efficient policy learning with a standard RL algorithm by limiting forgetting of previously seen environments.

 Compared to Experiment 1, Fine-tuning performs worse on previously seen environments, due to the increased difference between encountered environments.
 As seen in the supplementary video, since the size of edibles increase for each new maze, a VAE sequentially trained with Fine-tuning until Maze 3 is not trained to see small objects in Maze 1, which makes the agent almost entirely \textit{blind} in Maze 1.
 On the contrary, S-TRIGGER allows the VAE to see objects in all mazes, which contributes to having faster and better-performing learned policies.
 Fine-tuning has one of the expected shortcomings of approaches like DARLA \cite{higgins2017darla}.
 When there is too much change between environments, learning a sufficiently general representation that can transfer to all environment is not feasible.
 The representation model needs to be updated when a new environment is encountered.